-When a new paranormal investigative TV show, CryptidQuest, offers a colossal reward for proof of cryptids (creatures not recognized by science such as Bigfoot, the Lochness Monster, Yeti, etc.) the monsters of legend and lore suddenly find themselves hunted by man.
+When the new paranormal investigative TV show “CryptidQuest" offers a colossal reward for proof of cryptids (creatures not recognized by science such as Bigfoot, the Loch Ness Monster, the Yeti, etc.) the monsters of legend and lore suddenly find themselves hunted by man.

-Forced from their homes and on the run, these mysterious beings begin to encounter each other for the first time where word spreads quickly of a secret sanctuary for their kind.
-Now, with the public and the CryptidQuest crew closing in, the cryptids begin a quest of their own…
+Forced from their homes and now on the run, these mysterious beings begin to encounter each other for the first time, and it isn’t long before word begins to spread of a secret sanctuary for their kind.
+Now, with the crew of “CryptidQuest" and the rest of the world closing in, the cryptids begin a quest of their own . . .

-… there was only one show that all Americans tuned in for, CryptidQuest.
-The host and creator of that show, Nathaniel Leonards, was like a king sitting on a throne of an empire fashioned from the human need of wanting to understand the unknown.
+In the 1970’s there was only one show that all Americans tuned in for, “CryptidQuest".
+The host and creator of that show, Nathaniel Leonards, was like a king.
+He was like a king who sat on a throne to an empire he had fashioned from the very human need of wanting to understand the unknown.

-His face was everywhere: talk shows, books, magazines, movies, toys, comic books, t-shirts, novelties, etc. Nathaniel Leonards was a house hold name.
-He was a celebrity.
-He was revered, and he was doomed.
+Nathaniel's presence was everywhere: talk shows, books, magazines, movies, toys, comic books, t-shirts, novelties, etc. Nathaniel Leonards was a household name.
+He was famous.
+He was revered.
+He was adored.
+He was doomed.

-That proof came in the form of a mysterious man ape type creature found frozen in a block of ice.
+That proof was to come in the form of a mysterious man-ape creature found frozen in a block of ice.
 Nathaniel planned to reveal this amazing find on live TV.
 Unfortunately, that night during the show, under the bright lights of the studio, the ice block melted revealing the creature inside to be a hoax.

-Quickly his once adoring fan labeled him a fraud.
+Instantly, his once adoring fans labeled him a fraud.
 Now, treated as a pariah, his star quickly faded.

 As the years passed he fell into obscurity and was all but forgotten.

-This new globalization means people around the world are in constant communication with each other.
-Because of this, there is a seeming upsurge in the awareness and sightings of cryptid creatures.
-People around the world have questions and one man may have the answers.
+This new globalization means people around the world are in constant communication with each other, and because of this, there is a surge in the awareness and sightings of cryptid creatures.
+People all around the world have questions and only one man has the answers.

 It is time for the return of Nathaniel Leonards.

-Nathaniel sets out to gather the finest team of researchers, scientists, audio and video professionals, and investigators; however, with all the other numerous paranormal investigation shows he finds slim pickings in those departments.
-Instead, CryptidQuest ends up with the only three individuals who answer the ad.
+Nathaniel sets out to gather the finest team of researchers, scientists, audio and video professionals, and investigators; however, with the numerous other paranormal investigation shows he finds slim pickings in those departments.
+Instead, “CryptidQuest" ends up with the only three individuals who answer the ad.

 Tara Nichols, an investigative reporter who’s driven by a need to expose the truth and prove her abilities as a journalist.

-Gerard, a cameraman who is still haunted by the event he witnessed early in his career.
+Gerard, a cameraman who’s still haunted by an event he witnessed early in his career.

 Bernie, an audio professional who’s just taking this gig until he gets his career as a DJ going.

-With a less than stellar team, almost no budget, and a spoke person who’s name has become synonymous with hoaxes; CryptidQuest needs something to grab viewers, regain it's reputation, and set it apart from similar shows.
-It needed a hook.
+With a less than stellar team, almost no budget, and a spokesperson whose name had once been synonymous with scandal “CryptidQuest" needs something to grab the public’s attention, regain it's reputation, and set it apart from the countless similar shows.
+It needs an edge, a hook.

-In order to survive Nathaniel has become a master of manipulation.
-He knows what drives people and what motivates them, greater than knowledge and wonder is fear and greed.
+In order to survive Nathaniel had to become a master of manipulation.
+Because of this he knows what drives people and motivates them.
+He knows that people seek knowledge and wonder, but they are ruled by fear and greed.

-So during a live promotion for the show, Nathaniel announces that the new CryptidQuest will be investigating the sightings of it's viewers, and it will pay a reward of 400 million dollars to the first viewer who’s tip leads to undeniable proof that we share our world with cryptids… with monsters.
+So during a live promotion for the show, Nathaniel announces that this all new “CryptidQuest” show will be investigating the sightings of it's viewers, and they will pay a reward of 400 million dollars to the first viewer who’s tip leads to the undeniable proof that we share our world with cryptids… with monsters.

-Phone calls begin to stream into the tip hot-line, and the CryptidQuest crew is sent to investigate these various claims.
+Phone calls begin to stream into the tip hot-line.
 There is no shortage of people desperate to claim the prize money.

-Instantly the masses are out scouring the forests, searching old abandoned buildings, dredging lakes, spelunking old mines and caves, all in an atempt to be the first to collect the momentous reward.
+Instantly the masses are out scouring the forests, searching old abandoned buildings, dredging lakes, spelunking old mines and caves, all in an attemptatempt to be the first to collect the momentous reward.

-Sam Squatch has been living a pretty quiet ordinary life, for a sasquatch that is.
+Sam Squatch has been living a quiet, ordinary life, —for a sasquatch, that is.
 Over the years he traded his baser animal instincts away for the comforts of modern life.

 Yes, Sam is good at a many things, but being a sasquatch isn’t one of them.
-Instead of a cave or traditional nest of weeds Sam lives in an underground one bedroom efficiency in the forest.
-Instead of eating off the land, he survives on a diet fit for a college kid: microwave burritos, pizza, booze, and chips.
-Instead of spending his days wandering through the forest, he binge watches his favorite shows on the streaming service NETBITS.
+Instead of a cave or traditional nest of weeds, Sam lives in an underground one bedroom efficiency in the forest.
+Instead of eating off the land, he survives on a diet fit for a college kid: microwave burritos, pizza, chips, and booze.
+Instead of spending his days wandering through the forest, he binge- watches his favorite shows.

 It was a quiet and simple life, or at least it was until one night…

-…while cooking dinner Sam is interrupted by a new show premiering on TV, CryptidQuest.
-Sam is surprised to see that the show is interviewing a man who claims to have had a run in with Bigfoot.
-Sam has never seen this man before and he watches in horror as the man paints Sam as a deviant sexual predator on national television.
+Sam is interrupted while cooking dinner by a new show premiering on TV.
+“CryptidQuest”.
+He is surprised to see that the show is interviewing a man who claims to have had a run-in with Bigfoot, but Sam has never seen this man before.
+He watches in horror as this stranger paints him as a deviant sexual predator on national television.

-Instantly he is contacted by his various cousins around the world who’s reactions vary from sympathetic and confused to aggressive and hostile.
+His cousins from around the world contact him instantly.
+Their reactions vary from sympathetic and confused to aggressive and hostile.

-By the end of CryptidQuest's first episode, the forest around Sam’s home is crawling with humans desperate to claim the 4 hundred-million dollar reward at any cost.
+By the end of this first new episode of "CryptidQuest", the forest around Sam’s home is crawling with humans desperate to claim the four-hundred-million dollar reward at any cost.

-Sam, now forced from his home and on the run, hangs all his hopes on an old faded brochure his dad left him years ago for place called Creepy Acres.
+Sam, forced from his home and on the run, hangs all his hopes on an old faded brochure his father left him years ago for a place called Creepy Acres.

-It is described as a sanctuary of sorts for monsters and cyrptids, the exact kinds of creatures Cryptidquest now has everyone hunting for.
+It is described as a sanctuary of sorts for monsters and cryptids; the exact kinds of creatures everyone is now hunting.
 Sam's only hope is to find this fabled place before the humans find him.

-Carved from the heart of a dying dwarf star, our technical expert Ed Cichocki runs much of the behind the scenes operations of the show.
-When he’s not monitoring sound equipment or cameras on set, or reviewing the website, he can be found creating the various animation pieces used in Creepy Acres and Scorched Pencils.
+Carved from the heart of a dying dwarf star, our technical expert Ed Cichocki runs much of the behind-the-scenes operations of the show.
+When he’s not monitoring the sound equipment and the cameras on set or reviewing the website, he can be found creating the various animation pieces used in Creepy Acres and Scorched Pencils.
 That is if we can talk him off the ledge long enough to work on them.

 Ed has even on occasion lent his voice and an extra hand (literally) in front of the camera.

-December grew up in a one horse town in rural Minnesota.
-After spending many years working in the entertainment industry she fulfilled her dreams of getting out of the one horse town and moving to the big city which meant out of Minnesota and heading west.
-Luckily she got past Nebraska and made it to Los Angeles, more specifically “The Valley” (yes, THAT Valley – which if you would of known her as a teenager it was quite the foretelling.)
+December grew up in a one-horse town in rural Minnesota.
+After spending many years working in the entertainment industry she fulfilled her dreams of getting out of the one-horse town and moving to the big city which meant out of Minnesota and heading west.
+Luckily she got past Nebraska and made it to Los Angeles, more specifically “The Valley” (yes, THAT Valley – which if you would have known her as a teenager it was quite the foretelling.)
 There she came into her own with her knack for being overly organized and high attention to details affording her the ability to work her way up the corporate ladder into the Director of Operations for Film Music Publications and later as the Operations Manager of L.A.
 Electricom.
-After 10 years in L.A. she returned home to the frozen tundra of MN where she worked managing the social profiles of various clients.
+After 10 years in L.A., she returned home to the frozen tundra of MN where she worked managing the social profiles of various clients.

 Lured with the promise that we’d tell him where we hid his car keys, professional puppeteer Gordon Smuder did us the distinct honor of performing the very first puppet ever created or filmed for Creepy Acres, Willard Farmer.
 His professionalism was evident right from the beginning in that never once did he ask “ Why did I agree to this?” or “What is this garbage I'm reading?”.